jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 up again, dear!”
 I shall only look up and say, “Who am I then?
-Tell me that first, and then, if I like being that person, I’ll come up: if not, I’ll stay down here till I’m somebody else” – but, oh dear!’ cried Alice, with a sudden burst of tears, ‘I do wish theywouldput their heads down!
-I am soverytired of being all alone here!’
+Tell me that first, and then, if I like being that person, I’ll come up: if not, I’ll stay down here till I’m somebody else” – but, oh dear!’ cried Alice, with a sudden burst of tears, ‘I do wish they would put their heads down!
+I am so very tired of being all alone here!’
 As she said this she looked down at her hands, and was surprised to see that she had put on one of the Rabbit’s little white kid gloves while she was talking.
-‘HowcanI have done that?’ she thought, ‘I must be growing small again.’
+‘How can I have done that?’ she thought, ‘I must be growing small again.’
 She got up and went to the table to measure herself by it, and found that, as nearly as she could guess, she was now about two feet high and was going on shrinking rapidly; she soon found out that the cause of this was the fan she was holding, and she dropped it hastily, just in time to avoid shrinking away altogether.
-‘Thatwasa narrow escape!’ said Alice, a good deal frightened at the sudden change, but very glad to find herself still in existence, ‘and now for the garden!’ and she ran with all speed back to the little door; but, alas! the little door was shut again, and the little golden key was lying on the glass table as before, ‘and
+‘That was a narrow escape!’ said Alice, a good deal frightened at the sudden change, but very glad to find herself still in existence, ‘and now for the garden!’ and she ran with all speed back to the little door; but, alas! the little door was shut again, and the little golden key was lying on the glass table as before, ‘and